We Love —

 Just for you:

-This is a bed & breakfast stay.
+This is a bed and breakfast stay.

 Located right next to the hotel, discover La Gare, a French bistro restaurant where you can have breakfast or dinner.
 This establishment, inspired by Parisian bistros, will offer you simple and gourmet cuisine, made from carefully selected ingredients.